 Harry Theoharis (Greece's Tourism Minister) on July 28 announced that 6 domestic seaports will open to cruise ships on August 1.
-The announcement follows ~4 months of suspended voyages in Greece due to the country's Coronavirus (COVID-19) lockdown.
+The announcement follows ~4 months of suspended voyages in Greece due to the country's COVID lockdown.

 In a letter to CLIA (Cruise Lines International Association) and 3 leading cruise shipping companies (TUI, MSC, Costa) the Minister confirmed that international passenger liners will be welcome to the ports Piraeus-Athens, Rhodes, Heraklion Crete, Corfu, Katakolon and Volos, from August 1.